 Think about what you want.
 Before you start searching for jobs, think carefully about what kind of job you want.
 In part, this means thinking about what kind of industry you want to work in.
 However, this also means thinking carefully about other factors.
 What window of time do you have available to work?
 Are you looking for a job for the early evening, or do you want a job that will have you working through the wee hours of the morning?

 Once you have a sense of the type of job and the hours you are available, you are ready to start searching.

 Search online.
 Most job search engines and job boards allow you to search by type of job.
 The advanced search options usually let you check off parameters like “part-time only” or even “night jobs.”
 Check out the advanced search options on your favorite job search site to see if you can narrow your search this way.

 Use your network.
 Like any other job search, you should use your network of colleagues, friends, and family to find a job.
 Send an email to friends and family telling them about your job.
 Update your LinkedIn profile.
 You might even reach out to contacts via your social media accounts.
 You never know who might know of a good part-time evening job for you.

-Consider working freelance.
+- Consider working freelance.
 Depending on your industry, you might consider freelancing.
 This is a great way to work from home, and it generally allows you to work your own hours (including evening hours).
 Jobs like writer, editor, virtual assistant, programmer, web designer, and more, can all be done freelance.
 There are apps you can use to find money-making gigs that you can work based on your availability.

 Ask your boss if you can work evening hours.
 If you already have a job that you like, but are either looking for extra work or want to shift to night hours, ask your boss if you can make some changes to your schedule.
 Perhaps he or she will let you do some extra work at night, or will let you shift your hours.